 - Round the World Roundtables: Find out what the Round the World Roundtables are and how to run one; also read about Round the World Roundtables that have happened so far.

-- Preparing for Sweden: Make sure that your government ministers show road safety leadership by attending the Third Global Ministerial Conference on Road Safety and register your interest to attend.
+- Preparing for Sweden: Make sure that your government ministers show road safety leadership by attending the Third Global Ministerial Conference on Road Safety.

 - Activation in Sweden: This will be held on 18 February 2020, back-to-back with the Ministerial Conference in Sweden.
 The results of the People’s Survey will be presented and a call will be made for government leaders to #CommitToAct.
 This will be followed by an interactive public exhibition at Stockholm Central Station.